General Questions | 9 views |

 Answer from Construction Brain

-Ottawa homeowners face several common renovation scams, with door-to-door contractors and unlicensed workers being the biggest threats in our area.
+Ottawa homeowners face several common renovation scams, with door-to-door contractors and fake emergency repairs being the most prevalent in our area.
+These scams often target specific Ottawa neighborhoods like Kanata, Orleans, and Barrhaven, especially after severe weather events.

 Ready to Start Your Project?